Listening Script Vocabulary

 T: Good morning, everybody!
 Right, well, it’s Mike’s turn to give the presentation today so over to you, Mike.

 M: Right!
 Thanks.

-M: Well, it’s a pricing strategy which involves treating items like theatre tickets and hotel rooms if they were perishable goods like tomatoes and daffodils.
+M: Well, it’s a pricing strategy that involves treating items like theatre tickets and hotel rooms as if they were perishable goods like tomatoes and daffodils.

 M: Exactly!
 And what is the rationale for that?